fschrader1992/pyIris/README.md

                             Default is 10bit.
     -c/--chromaticity       Chromaticity (contrast) for colorcircle, maximum 0.36.
 Default is 0.12.
     -g/--graylevel          Gray level [0-1].
 Default is 0.66.
-    -u/--unit               Unit for angle [rad or deg].
-Default is rad.
     -s/--sscale             Scaling for S-cone values for better viewing.
 Default is 2.6.
     -d/--directory          Directory the calibration file should be stored in.
 If no filename is specified in the path variable, it is saved as